 A Hentai/Romance manga called "Teacher and Student" by artist Fuuga revolves around the budding relationship between a student and his teacher when an eviction causes them to move in together.
 Interestingly, there's a good deal of focus on their own concerns about the relationship, as opposed to being worried about what others will think. subverted in that by the end, she's resigned and is no longer his teacher.

-This student-has-crush-on-teacher version can also be found in ''Peanuts'.
+The student-has-crush-on-teacher version can also be found in Peanuts.

 Linus doesn't worship Miss Othmar, he is just very fond of the ground she walks upon...

 Multiple stories in Cherry Comics feature Cherry or one of her friends having sex with a teacher.